IMPORTANT INFORMATION AND WHO WE ARE

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-- Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender;
+- Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, gender, and image

-- Financial Data includes bank account, payment card details, Mobile billing and PayPal and Skrill transactions;
+- Financial Data includes bank account, payment card details, Mobile billing, and PayPal transactions

 IF YOU FAIL TO PROVIDE PERSONAL DATA